 Fixed Bridges vs Implant Supported Bridges

 A traditional fixed bridge requires the use of the two remaining teeth adjacent to the gap to hold it in place.
 Most bridges use two adjacent teeth as anchors.
-We will have to significantly reduce the anchor teeth, just as if a dental crown is being placed on them.
+We will have to significantly reduce the anchor teeth, just as if we are placing a dental crown on them.
 Those anchor teeth will endure more stress because of this process.

 Implant Supported Bridges